 - Adjudicators at Region Festivals qualify entries for the State Festival by awarding a Superior Rating I. A I- rating or lower does not qualify the entry for State Festival participation.
 A large ensemble, however, may qualify for State with three I’s or two I’s and one I-.
 If there are only two adjudicators for the event, two I’s are required to qualify for State.

 - Adjudicators frequently review the UHSAA Music Music Policies (uhsaa.org).

-- Adjudicators refer any concerns to the UMEA Adjudication Committee immediately.
+- Adjudicators refer any concerns to UMEA’s adjudication chair John Bowman firstname.lastname@example.org immediately.